camiloahm/bestpackage/README.md

 * Mapper: this module makes necessary data transformation
 * Organizer: this module is the core API in charge of solving package problem

+PackerService uses this modules to build the challenge output.

 I try to keep all the variables immutable and responsibilities clear .
 I built every module using TDD then I started to assemble the app.

 Patterns used: